pilotmoon/popclipweb/site/dev/config.md

 ## Example

-Before diving in to the details, let's look at an example of a config dictionary for a published extension.
+Before diving in to the details, let's look at an example config dictionary for a published extension.
 This is based on the
 [Yoink extension](https://github.com/pilotmoon/PopClip-Extensions/tree/master/source/Yoink.popclipext):

 ::: code-group